Operation Substance: 23 July

-detected the torpedo-boats MAS 532 and MAS 533 approaching the convoy after dark but was unable to prevent them from torpedoing SS Sydney Star at around 03:00 on 24 July.
+detected the torpedo-boats MAS 532 and MAS 533 approaching the convoy after dark but was unable to prevent them from torpedoing at around 03:00 on 24 July.
 The merchant ship, carrying 484 army officers and men as passengers along with the crew, came to a dead stop as it took on water.
 Fearing that the ship's pumps were unable to cope with the damage, the captain requested evacuation of the troops.
 Nestor came alongside and took on board approximately 500 men via gangplank and Jacob's ladder, leaving the captain and a skeleton crew on board.
 The captain later estimated that his ship had taken on 7000 LT of water.
 Nestor towed it to Malta, arriving at Grand Harbour shortly after 08:00.

 Aftermath

-Seven unloaded ships sailed from Malta in Convoy MG 1 on 23 July to be convoyed back to Gibraltar by Force H. One was damaged by a torpedo bomber on the voyage west.
-Ark Royal lost six Fulmars defending Convoy MG 1 and the Malta-bound ships from Gibraltar and at least 12 Axis aircraft were destroyed by FAA fighters and the AA guns of the Royal Navy.
+Seven unloaded ships sailed from Malta in Convoy MG 1 on 23 July to be escorted back to Gibraltar by Force H. One was damaged by a torpedo bomber on the voyage west.
+Ark Royal lost six Fulmars defending Convoy MG 1 and the Malta-bound ships from Gibraltar and at least 12 Axis aircraft were destroyed by FAA fighters and the AA gunners of the Royal Navy.
 (Note: On 21 July, another convoy (a troopship and six freighters) set sail from Gibraltar, accompanied by Ark Royal, four cruisers and a strong escort of destroyers.
 As the convoy approached the island, empty vessels at Malta waiting to return westwards were to sail under the protection of the warships.
-Thus, during the ensuing few days, Italian attention was concentrated on the movements at sea, during which six of Ark Royals Fulmars were lost in return for shooting down six SM79s and a Z506B.)
+Thus, during the ensuing few days, Italian attention was concentrated on the movements at sea, during which six of Ark Royals Fulmars were lost in return for shooting down six SM.79s and a Z.506B.)
 The six merchant ships of Convoy GM 1 arrived in Malta on 24 July where they were observed by a CANT Z.506 reconnaissance seaplane, escorted by 42 Macchi C.200 fighters.
 Malta sent 22 Hurricane fighters to intercept, which shot down three of the escort without loss.